 “But we feel it’s more important to focus on meeting the need and ensuring it is the correct fit in a variety of assets & modalities.
 We are aware that attention spans have become increasing shorter, but the learner will be engaged a bit longer than usual if the content is timely, relevant, from a trusted source or a leading expert on the subject matter”.

-The bottom line is to apply a suitability approach to all modalities of eLearning that are tailored to your users and their needs.
+The bottom line is to apply a suitability approach to all aspects of eLearning that are tailor-made for your users and their needs.

 eXact learning solutions is the leading, global, provider of a Learning Content Management System (LCMS).
 We are the only LCMS provider to be awarded ‘Top20’ accreditation for our Authoring tool for the last three years running, by Training Industry.
 To see our infographic on ‘What is Microlearning‘ click here.
 For more information about our scalable LCMS technology, or for a free demo, then please contact us.